 B. Similarly, it is not the purpose or intent of this Article to restrict or deny access by adults to adult uses and to sexually oriented matter or materials protected by the Constitutions of the United States of America and of the Commonwealth of Massachusetts, nor to restrict or deny rights that distributors or exhibitors of such matter or materials may have to sell, rent, distribute, or exhibit such matter or materials; neither is it the purpose nor intent of this Article to legalize the sale, rental, distribution, or exhibition of obscene or other illegal matter or materials.

-§ 300-18.2 Definitions.

-As used in this Article, the following terms shall have the meanings indicated: RELOCATED TO DEFINITIONS SECTION

-§ 300-18.3 Special permit.
+§ 300-8.5.2 Special permit.

 No adult use shall be allowed except by a special permit granted by the Board of Appeals.
 The Board of Appeals may grant a special permit for an adult use, with such conditions as it deems appropriate for the protection of public health, safety, and welfare, only in the Adult Use District, hereinafter defined, and only if the use is found by the Board of Appeals to comply with the following standards and procedures: